Los Angeles OKs sweeping ban on homeless camps near schools

 About 750 public school sites are within the city limits, Los Angeles Unified School District officials told the Los Angeles Times, which said nearly 1,000 commercial day-care businesses are registered with the city.
 The next public school year starts on Aug.
 15.

-L.A. is one of many cities struggling to deal with a surge in homelessness that has seen large encampments scattered along sidewalks and sparked public outcry.
+Los Angeles is among many cities struggling to deal with a surge in homelessness and large encampments scattered along sidewalks that have sparked public outcry.

 Supporters of the blanket ban said homeless camps are a health and safety threat to schoolchildren, especially because of the disruptive presence of people with drug addictions or mental illness.